Citroën Rosalie: Chronology

+Rosalie 1936 - Utility vehicle that appeared in a 1993 French television series about bakeries.

 At introduction, the larger Rosalies replaced the Citroëns C4 and C6, themselves launched respectively in 1928 and 1929.
 They also represented a move upmarket for the entire business, since during the early 1930s Citroën appeared for a time to lose interest in the smaller cars which had filled their dealerships during the 1920s.
 The Rosalies, especially the larger 15CV versions, were offered with range of different body types: this was normal practice at the time.
 Though not radical in terms of subsequent Citroën launches, the look of the Rosalies was significantly more modern than that of the earlier C4 and C6 models.
 However, the real revolution at Citroën during these years involved production technology.
 André Citroën had drawn practical inspiration from his 1912 visit to Henry Ford's then new Highland Park Ford Plant in Michigan, and in 1932 Citroën was still a European leader in the application of assembly line manufacturing.
 Rosalies were competitively but apparently profitably priced.

-In 1934 all the Rosalies received a facelift which involved applying a gently raked angle to the front grill.
+In 1934 all the Rosalies received a facelift which involved applying a gently raked angle to the front grille.
 The post facelift versions that appeared were known as the NH versions, or also as the B-series.
 NH stood for "Nouvel Habillage" (literally "New Clothing").

 1934 was also the year that saw the introduction of the Rosalie's mould-shattering successor, the front-wheel-drive semi-monocoque Citroën Traction Avant.
 The Traction endured a troubled and prolonged birth process, however, and was part of an ambitious investment programme which involved, also in 1934, the bankruptcy of the business, and its acquisition by Citroën's principal creditor.
 The patron himself died in 1935.
 In this troubled situation, availability of the larger Rosalies (although re-engined with a turned-around version of the new Traction's OHV four-cylinder engines) continued until 1938: it is only through the distorting prism of subsequent events that its reputation has been diminished when set against the technical brilliance of its successor.

 All in all, 88,090 four-cylinder and 7,230 six-cylinder Rosalies were built (38,840 small 7/8's, and 49,250 bigger 10/11's).
 Of the total produced 8,400 were of the short-lived, facelifted B-series (NH) and around 15,000 were of the latter "MI" cars.